Immunisation protects your child from some serious but preventable diseases and helps to stop those diseases spreading.

-There are five immunisation visits for babies and children up to age 5 years; the first is at 6 weeks, then at 3 months, 5 months, 15 months and 4 years.
+There are 6 immunisation visits for babies and children up to age 5 years.
+The first is at 6 weeks, then at 3 months, 5 months, 12 months, 15 months and 4 years.

 Delaying or missing these immunisations puts your child's health at risk when they most need protection.
 If your child has missed any, see their doctor or practice nurse to catch up.

 Immunisation is your choice.
 Talk to your doctor or practice nurse, your midwife or your Well Child Tamariki Ora nurse to find out more about how to protect your child.
 You can also visit the Immunisation Advisory Centre's website, see further information on this website or call 0800 IMMUNE (0800 466 863).

 Immunisations are free to all children in New Zealand.
 Your doctor or practice nurse will give the immunisations.
 Immunisation begins when your child is 6 weeks old.
 You can view the timetable of recommended immunisations at New Zealand immunisation schedule.